fnascha/SJR-Rank-Checker/README.md

 The website is available at: [https://rankchecker.imok.space/](https://rankchecker.imok.space/)

-**Note: The site is password protected.
-Please contact me if you wish to use it.**
+**Please note that the site is password protected.
+If you would like to access it, kindly contact me for the necessary credentials.**

 Use the following steps to utilize the website: